Image Credit: VolodymyrGoinyk/Shutterstock.com

 New developments in 3D printing have given way to the creation of artificial reefs.
 The first 3D printed reefs were installed off the coast of Bahrain back in 2012 by Reef Arabia.
 Using large, printed concrete blocks and barges for transportation, over 3000 artificial reefs have been created in the Persian Gulf.
 Over time, a whole host of marine life is attracted to the submerged structures, bringing life and biodiversity back to the area once more.

 More recently in 2018, Australian firm ‘Reef Design Labs’ have successfully installed a fully 3D-printed reef in the Maldives.
 Their novel Modular Artificial Reef Structure (MARS) uses hollow blocks of ceramic which can be cast into complex shapes and easily fit together as a modular structure.
-Each unit is printed and moulded in ceramic, which is similar to natural calcium carbonate found in natural reefs.
-Their designer, Alex Goad, has also created 3D printed oyster reefs to aid with North Sea oyster regeneration projects.
+Each unit is printed and molded-in ceramic, which is similar to natural calcium carbonate found in natural reefs.
+Their designer, Alex Goad, has also created 3D printed oyster reefs to aid with the North Sea oyster regeneration projects.
 They were printed using Enrico Dini’s large-scale D-Shape 3D printer and weighed over 500kgs a piece; very different to the small, LEGO-like pieces of the MARS project but designed to withstand the harsher waters of the North Atlantic.

 Benefits of Printed Reefs